-The project's main objectives are (i) increasing compliance with the EU directives on potable water and wastewater treatment in large agglomerations (above 10,000 population equivalent) and (ii) enhancing Burgas WSSO's operational efficiency.
+The project's main objectives are (i) increasing compliance with the EU directives on potable water and wastewater treatment in large agglomerations and (ii) enhancing Burgas WSSC's operational efficiency.

-The company has signed a 15-year public service contract ("PSC") with the Regional Water Supply and Sanitation Association, representing the owners of the water supply and sanitation infrastructure, i.e. the state and the municipalities in the region.
-The PSC gives the company the exclusive right to provide services in the region and collect revenues from the end consumers.
+The Company has signed a 15-year Public Service Contract ("PSC") with the Regional Water Supply and Sanitation Association, which gives it the exclusive right to provide services in the region and collect revenues from end consumers.

 EBRD Finance Summary